 2017 was a busy year for Nokia.
-As if the re-release of the nostalgia-fuelled Nokia 3310 wasn't enough, the launch of three brand new mobiles were also in February.
+As if the re-release of the nostalgia-fuelled Nokia 3310 wasn't enough, the Finnish manufacturer launched three brand new mobiles in the February and its best ever in the summer.

 First came the Nokia 3 - the brand's budget friendly Snake-less smartphone - quickly followed by the more premium Nokia 6.
 It's got a sleek metallic build, runs off a bloatware-free Android 7 Nougat and is one of the cheapest 'proper' mobile phones on the market.
 Then followed the cheaper Nokia 5 and most expensive in the range Nokia 8.